 The Toy Poodle’s coat comes in a range of colors: apricot, black, blue, brown, cream, gray, red, silver, silver beige, and white etc. Including black and apricot, black and brown, black and cream, black and gray, black and red, black and silver, black and tan, black and white, blue and white, brown and apricot, brown and white, cream and white, gray and white, red and apricot, red and white, white and apricot, white and silver.

 Toy Poodles are miniature athletes

-They excel in advanced obedience competition, where retrieving and jumping skills are required, and in agility a competitions, where they fly over and under and through the obstacles with a strength and grace that is breathtaking to watch.
+They excel in advanced obedience competition, where retrieving and jumping skills are required.
+In agility competitions, they fly over and under and through the obstacles with strength and grace that is breathtaking to watch.
 These Toy Poodles are both elegant and athletic, moving with a light, springy gait.

 We love reading your messages……

 Also read: Probiotics for Dogs – A Pet Owner’s Guide